RRolfes/Tree_Surfing/docs/README.md

 ## Implementation Timeline

-### Phase 1: Backend setup and Front End User Authentication (2 days)
+### Phase 1: Backend setup and front end user authentication (2 days)

-**Objective:** Functioning rails project with front-end Authentication
+**Objective:** Functioning rails project with front-end Authentication.

-### Phase 2: Users Model, Countries Model, API, and components (2 days)
+### Phase 2: Tree houses and users models, APIs, and components (2 days)

-**Objective:** Hosts and cities (locations) can be created, read, edited and destroyed through the API.
-Hosts can be populated to Cities through the API.
+**Objective:** Tree houses and Users can be created, read, and destroyed through the API.

-### Phase 3: City Search and View with Host Filtering (2 days)
+### Phase 3: Map model, API, and components (2 days)

-**Objective:** Cities can be searched from the search bar.
-City view shows Hosts and Map.
-Hosts can be filtered by date and selected through the GoogleMaps API.
+**Objective:**  The map displays listings and can be updated for different cities.
+Tree Houses can be filtered by date availability and selected through the GoogleMaps API.

-### Phase 4: Details and Requests (2 days)
+### Phase 4: Tree House Page and Requests model, API, and components  (2 days)

-**Objective:** Hosts can be clicked on and have page showing details.
-Hosts can be requested for range of dates.
+**Objective:** Tree Houses can be clicked on and have a page showing host details, tree house reviews, and a request to book form.

 ### Phase 5: Reviews (1 day)